-Specifically, the ICAAP ascertains the consistency between "Risk Appetite" and "Risk-Bearing Capacity," both presented quantitatively as the amounts of risk and capital respectively.
+Specifically, the ICAAP ascertains the consistency between the amount of risk quantitatively recognized in line with "Risk Appetite" and capital resources internally designated.
 This process is achieved through two different types of frameworks to maintain capital adequacy: regulatory capital management and economic capital management.